THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • use of transport vehicles with low environmental impact.

-Thanks to the collaboration of its logistics partners, the Group started monitoring the CO2 emissions generated during the road transport of its finished products from the logistics hub in Castel San Giovanni to stores in Europe.
-In 2016, the emissions generated by the Company’s key logistic partners were estimated at approximately 177 tonnes of CO2.
+Thanks to the collaboration of its logistics partners, the Group started monitoring the CO2 emissions from road trans- port of finished products from the logistics hub in Castel San Giovanni (Piacenza, Italy) to all owned stores.
+In 2017(1), the emissions generated by the Company’s key logistic part- ners were estimated at approximately 2,300 tonnes of CO2 equivalent.

 1 The 2017 data refers to transport to owned stores and local warehouses, as well as to wholesale stores.